slayernominee/mc_dash/README.md

 pnpm install
 pnpm run dev
 ```
 will run the frontend on http://localhost:3000/dashboard

 ```sh
 cd dash
 cargo run
 ```

-Will run the Websocket / API server
+will run the Websocket / API server

+Download the current paper server
+and upload it in the file explorer as `server.jar`
+also upload a `eula.txt` with the content `eula=true` up

 ## Deployment